SLEEP BETTER – SWADDLE AND BAG THAT BABY!

 2. Of premium fabric

-Gentle and hypoallergenic are two words you hear a lot in baby-land.
-But, your baby’s skin is very sensitive, and that’s why these two need to be considered well.
-There are specific standards for these premium fabrics.
-If you can find one that passes REACH SVHC safety tests, you’ve got a winner.
+Gentle and hypoallergenic are two words you hear a lot in baby-land and they should be considered well.
+There are specific standards for these premium fabrics and if you can find one that passes REACH SVHC safety tests, you’ve got a winner.
 Check the tag!

-This will allow baby (who is now rolling) to make his appropriate movements in a safe way.
-Make sure that both sleeve holes and head hole is of a good fit, to avoid baby slipping down into the sleeping bag itself.
+This will allow baby (who is now rolling) to make her appropriate movements in a safe way.
+Make sure that both sleeve and head holes offer a good fit; this will negate baby slipping down into the bag.

 4. Accessible by zipper (only)

-Zippers should only ever be reversed zippers, to ensure baby doesn’t get her skin caught at the neck.
-A zipper located down the tummy acts as a reminder too about putting our babies onto their backs for their sleeps.
+Use suits with reverse zippers, this will ensure baby’s skin doesn’t get caught at the neck.
+A zipper located down the tummy acts as a reminder too about putting our babies onto their backs for safe sleep.

 1. Decorated with toggles, buttons or appliqués of ANY KIND